Although Japan is surrounded by the sea, there are few types of salt.

 Each sugar has a unique flavor, it is decided that using this sugar for this dish.

 We use granulated sugar when making western sweets or bread.
-But we never use this sugar for Japanese recipe.
+But we never use granulated sugar for Japanese recipe.

-Because, Granulated sugar is too sweet to not work well with Japanese foods.
+Because, this sugar is too sweet to not work well with Japanese foods.

 Today, I introduce Japanese sugar.